 Rania M M Watts – EIC, CCIQ Press

 EIC & Founder of CCIQ Press, Rania M. M. Watts is in the process of revamping all of her books with Melaris in Print; however, is currently working on ‘Cockroach Blueprint Redux: 207 Ways to Kill a Cockroach’.
-‘Verity’ a poetic dialogue book steeped in all things related to the human condition, ‘Kindreds’ which will house fractal images by Mathematical Artist Teja Krašek as a fundraiser for ‘Bags of Love’, an organisation that assists homeless individuals, and Across a Jagged Landscape, a poetic odyssey looking at developing identity through a psychological lens, foreword to be written by Professor, Dr. Milan Jelenic.
-Forthcoming, ‘Broken Candy’ will be available in the late Summer of 2022; the proceeds from Broken Candy be equally divided between Durham Rape Crisis Centre in Durham Region and Advance, located in the UK.
+‘Verity’ a poetic dialogue book steeped in all things related to the human condition, ‘Kindreds’ which will house fractal images by Mathematical Artist Teja Krašek as a fundraiser for ‘Bags of Love’, an organisation that assists homeless individuals, and Quest for No Soul which is a poetic study of Identity within the field of Psychology; foreword to be written by Professor, Dr. Milan Jelenic.
+Forthcoming, ‘Broken Candy’ will be available in the late Summer of 2023; the proceeds from Broken Candy be equally divided between Durham Rape Crisis Centre in Durham Region and Advance, located in the UK.